Troubleshooting Git

 This could be used to further investigate what operation is performing poorly and provide GitLab with more information on how to improve the service.

-Sometimes, when cloning old or large repositories, the following error is thrown:
+Sometimes, when cloning old or large repositories, the following error is shown when running git clone over HTTP:

 error: RPC failed; curl 18 transfer closed with outstanding read data remaining